Best Record Shops in Liverpool

 Where: 395 Smithdown Road, Liverpool L15 3JJ

-If you’re happy to venture slightly out of the city centre to Defend Vinyl, you’ll find one of the best record shops in Liverpool (if not the best) for emo, alternative, punk and indie music.
+If you’re happy to venture slightly out of the city centre?
+Well a trip to Defend Vinyl will see you find one of the best record shops in Liverpool (if not the best) for emo, alternative, punk and indie music.
 But even if these genres aren’t really your scene, there are plenty of other genres on display, including hip hop, soul and more.
-Participating in Record Store Day 2024, it’s a great idea to check out this cosy little shop.
+Participating in Record Store Day 2025, it’s a great idea to check out this cosy little shop.

 Skeleton Records